timescale/docs/_troubleshooting/self-hosted/pg_dump-permission-denied.md

  table, if the user doesn't have the required SELECT permission, it results in this error.

- A superuser needs to grant the necessary permission to the user who needs to take the backup using the `pg_dump` tool.
+To resolve this issue, use a superuser account to grant the necessary permissions to the user requiring the `pg_dump` tool.